Jerome B. Peterson: Department of State

 Charles William Anderson recommended Peterson to William Loeb Jr., the secretary to President Theodore Roosevelt, for a consular position in 1903 under the United States Department of State.
 Peterson worked as consul to Puerto Cabello, Venezuela, from 1904 to 1906.
 He was succeeded in the consular position by James W. Johnson.

 Internal Revenue Service

 He was deputy collector of Internal Revenue Service (IRS), under the leadership of Charles W. Anderson.
 He was appointed deputy collector in San Juan, Puerto Rico in 1913.
 He retired from U.S. federal service in 1931.

 Death and legacy

 He died on February 19, 1943 in Brooklyn.
 His estate papers were archived at Yale University; and he has work at the Theodore Roosevelt Center at Dickinson State University.
+Details about Peterson's life and work are also outlined in his granddaughter Carla L. Peterson's book Black Gotham: A Family History of African Americans in Nineteenth-Century New York City.

 Personal life

 He married in 1893 to Cornelia Steele White; she was the daughter of Philip A. White, a former member of the Brooklyn Board of Education.
 Together they had three children.
 She died in 1926 in New York City after surgery.

 His son, Jerome Sidney Peterson (1903–1987) worked for the New York City Department of Health, and later served as a medical director for the World Health Organization (WHO).
+His granddaughter is the literary scholar and historian Carla L. Peterson.